 Patent rights declaration(s)

 Samsung Electronics Co., Ltd., may have IPR relating to the technology described in this contribution and, conditioned on reciprocity, is prepared to grant licenses under reasonable and non-discriminatory terms as necessary for implementation of the resulting ITU-T Recommendation | ISO/IEC International Standard (per box 2 of the ITU-T/ITU-R/ISO/IEC patent statement and licensing declaration form).

+WD Text Changes

+The following change is with reference to JCTVC-N1005_v3.doc, and changes are marked in yellow.

+8.6.4Transformation process for scaled transform coefficients

+8.6.4.1General

+If CuPredMode[ xTbY ][ yTbY ] is equal to MODE_INTRA || MODE_INTRA_BC, nTbS is equal to 4, and cIdx is equal to 0, trType is set equal to 1.